BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ```bash
 make data
 ```
 This command will give execution permission to the `Dataset.sh` ShellScript and execute it.
 The `Dataset.sh` ShellScript will unzip the `archive` file, rename the extracted folder to `dataset` and delete the `archive` file.
-Also, inside of the `dataset` folder, the `Dataset.sh` ShellScript will rename the `creditcard_2023.csv` file to `Credit-Card-Fraud-2023.csv.
+Also, inside of the `dataset` folder, the `Dataset.sh` ShellScript will rename the `creditcard_2023.csv` file to `Simpsons-Family-Recognizer.csv.

 ## Usage